ignite/cli/docs/docs/guide/04-nameservice/02-messages.md

     - The Cosmos SDK ensures that each message contained in a transaction is signed by all the signers in the list that is returned by this method.

-## Handlers

-Handlers define the action that needs to be taken.
-Each message has an associated handler.

-For example, handlers define which stores to update, how to update the stores, and under what conditions to act when a given message is received.

 ## Scaffolding Messages

 Now, you are ready to implement these Cosmos SDK messages to achieve the desired